 - insert_drive_fileMoU EMN-MFC and the EIB group – in progress 135.96 KB

 Supporting entrepreneurs setting up their own business is one of the objectives of the European Social Fund (ESF).
 ESF offers a range of funding opportunities for financial and non-financial services.
 It has been used to co-finance entrepreneurship training and guarantee funds in different countries such as Lithuania, France and Germany to name a few.
 Nevertheless, even when ESF have specific lining with the MF sector in Europe, MFIs are having extraordinary difficulties in order to be instrumental in channelling these funds towards the underserved.
-The purpose of this study is to identify some of these difficulties in order to promote alternative solutions to the EU institutions.
+The purpose of the study ESF Market Failures for Microfinance in Europe Findings “short mapping” is to identify some of these difficulties in order to promote alternative solutions to the EU institutions.

 The European Social Fund (ESF) is one of the tools the EU relies on to meet its targets for increasing employment, reducing poverty and improving educational achievement across the Union.

 ESF projects support people who may otherwise not get the opportunity to attend training, obtain qualifications and get good jobs.
 Due to its size (10 billion a year during the period 2014-2020) and scope, the ESF has a big influence on the labour market and society at large.
 In some countries, around 90 % of the actual expenditure for labour market measures comes from the ESF.

 ESF is funding tens of thousands of local, regional and national employment-related projectsthroughout Europe: from small projects run by neighbourhood charities to help local disabled people find suitable work, to nationwide projects that promote vocational training among the whole population.